ssidhu1994/Active-Directory-Home-Lab/README.md

 9. <b>Create another virtual machine which will host Windows 10, Create local user and connect to private network:</b>  <br/>

-Next we will create a new VM server which the have windows 10 for our newly created client.
+Next, we will create a new VM server with Windows 10.
 Start by clicking new > name it CLIENT1 > Set hardware to your PC specifications.
-Once server is created, click settings and under network, change adapter 1 to Internal Network.
-This is because we configured DHCP address from main controller.
-This mimics a corprate network.
-Now start the new VM and browse to the location you put the Windows.iso file and click next.
-When it askes to activate windows, click "I don't have a product key", and follow the on screen instructions.
-We will install Windows 10 pro because it can join the domain, home can't.
+Once the server is created, click settings, and under network, change adapter 1 to Internal Network.
+This is because we configured the DHCP address on the main controller.
+This mimics a corporative network.
+Now start the new VM, browse to the location where you put the Windows.iso file, and click next.
+When it asks you to activate Windows, click "I don't have a product key" and follow the on-screen instructions.
+We will install Windows 10 Pro because it can join the domain, but Home can't.
 Custom install followed by next.
-We can skip all the setup options, if it asks for network, click "I don't have internet", followed by "continue with limited setup".
-Give a username of "user" for simplicity and no password, this will be our local user(Later called CLIENT1) which we will connect to our domain server.
+We can skip all the setup options; if it asks for network, click "I don't have internet,"  followed by "continue with limited setup."
+Give a username of "user" for simplicity and no password; this will be our local user (later called CLIENT1), which we will connect to our domain server.

 ![Screenshot 2024-03-16 182648](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/ec9872ea-06f5-4a77-9f5d-178346cc20c3)